ayvajs/ayvajs-docs/tutorials/ayva-stroker-lite.md

 <img width="500px" src="./images/stroker-lite-guide-parameters.png"><br/>

 This section allows you to set the parameters that are used during free play mode (and some for manually triggered strokes).
-All parameters in this section only take effect on the _next_ stroke played.
+Most parameters in this section take effect on the _next_ stroke played.

+- __Change BPM__: Select when to change the BPM.
+The options are:
+  - _On Transition_ - changes the BPM when a new stroke is selected.
+  - _Continuously_ - continuously changes the BPM.
 - __BPM Range__: The speed range of strokes in beats per minute.
 When a stroke is randomly selected, it will pick a random speed within this range.
+- __Acceleration (bpm/s)__: How fast to change the BPM in units of BPM per second.
+This is only enabled when in _Continuous_ BPM change mode.
 - __Pattern Duration__: The duration range of strokes in seconds.
 When a stroke is randomly selected, it will last for a random amount of seconds within this range.
 - __Transition Duration__: The duration range for smooth transitions in seconds.
 When a new stroke is starting, the transition into the new stroke will take a random amount of seconds within this range.
 - __Default Twist__: This option allows you to add custom motion to the twist axis for any stroke that doesn't have it (i.e. the twist motion specified here only takes effect if the current stroke playing does not have its own twist).